Boahia

 Boahia is a town in eastern Ivory Coast.
 It is a sub-prefecture of Koun-Fao Department in Gontougo Region, Zanzan District.

-Boahia was a commune until March 2012, when it became one of 1126 communes nationwide that were abolished.
+Boahia was a commune until March 2012, when it became one of 1,126 communes nationwide that were abolished.

 In 2014, the population of the sub-prefecture of Boahia was 9,182.

 Villages

-The xx villages of the sub-prefecture of Boahia and their population in 2014 are:
+The nine villages of the sub-prefecture of Boahia and their population in 2014 are: